Sony RX10 vs RX10 II

-The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and June 2015.
+The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were announced, respectively, in October 2013 and June 2015.
 Both the RX10 and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 In this particular case, the Sony RX10 and the Sony RX10 II have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.